-To allow home-based care providers time to adjust, however, their approvals will be maintained for twelve months after the changes are passed.
+To allow home-based care providers time to adjust, their approvals will be maintained for twelve months after the changes were passed in September 2018.
 This will give them time to apply for approval as family day care services if they choose.
-However, no new home-based care applications will be considered once the changes are passed.
+However, no new home-based care applications will be considered by the department.

 Mobiles and occasional care services